TritonDataCenter/rfd/rfd/0129/README.md

 ### Muskie

+- Metrics from large production deployment
+ - median/p90/p99 latencies for requests
 - How many requests per second (for each endpoint) does Muskie receive in production ?
 - How fast can Muskie complete requests for zero-duration Moray requests ?
 - What are the intrinsic rate limits per Muskie-instance on create/delete/update of objects ?
+- How many requests execute for a complete manta-put of a particular object.
+That is /dirA/dirB/dirC/dirD/objABCD likely involves a series of putdir requests followed by a putobj request)

 ### Other services